kojiromike/magento-retail-order-management/docs/ORDER_CUSTOM_ATTRIBUTES.md

 ## Assumption

 We made the assumption that any order level fields, order context level fields or order item level fields that the SI configured in the custom attributes map will exist in magento through some other independent module plug-ins.
-This configuration assume that the these field already exists in Magento **sales_flat_order** database table or the **sales_flat_order_item** database table via some other independent module plug-ins installation scripts.
+This configuration assumes that these data can be retrieved using the get magic method on any concrete class instances that extended a **Varien_Object** class.

 ## How to configure order custom attributes by order levels: